ThingEngineer/MCU-Based-PLL-for-ARFT/README.md

 ## Description
-Microcontroller Based Phase Locked Loop for Automatic Resonance Frequency Tracking
+Microcontroller Based Phase-Locked Loop for Automatic Resonance Frequency Tracking

 This repository contains hardware designs, firmware and documentation for a low cost microcontroller based method of phase control of a resonant circuit.